andyaiken/forgesteel/to do.md

 * Encounter tracker
   * Choose heroes
+  * Monster state:
-  * Set captain for minions
+    * Set captain for minion groups
-  * Set 'used reaction' flag on monsters
+    * Set 'used reaction' flag on monsters / minions
   * Ability to add new monsters / terrain / heroes
-  * Should track minion health as a pool
+  * On end turn, handle EoT conditions
+  * Handle 'save ends' conditions
 * Player view
   * Ability to show certain information to players using a second window